flyingmachine/brave-clojure-web/content/writing-macros.md

        (println (quote ~to-try) "was not successful:" result#))))
 ```

-By binding the macro's argument to a gensym, we only need to evaluate
+By binding the macro's argument to a gensym, you only need to evaluate
 it once.

 ### Macros all the way down